University certificate

 7.7.3.
 Risk Factors

 7.7.4.
-Clinical Diagnosis
+Clinical Features and Diagnosis

 7.7.5.
 Treatment

 7.8.
-Premature Detachment of a Normally Positioned Placenta
+Premature Separation of Normally Inserted Placenta

 7.8.1.
 Concept